Fivell/policies/source/sections/08-auditing_policy.md

-1. Periodic monitoring of Customer and Partner activity shall be carried out to ensure that access and activity is appropriate for privileges granted and necessary to the arrangement between Datica and the 3rd party.
-Datica will make every effort to assure Customers and Partners do not gain access to data outside of their own Environments.
+1. Periodic monitoring of Customer and Partner activity shall be carried out to ensure that access and activity is appropriate for privileges granted and necessary to the arrangement between Versionista and the 3rd party.
+   Versionista will make every effort to assure Customers and Partners do not gain access to data outside of their own Environments.
-2. If it is determined that the Customer or Partner has exceeded the scope of access privileges, Datica's leadership must remedy the problem immediately.
+2. If it is determined that the Customer or Partner has exceeded the scope of access privileges, Versionista's leadership must remedy the problem immediately.
-3. If it is determined that a Customer or Partner has violated the terms of the HIPAA business associate agreement or any terms within the HIPAA regulations, Datica must take immediate action to remediate the situation.
+3. If it is determined that a Customer or Partner has violated the terms of the HIPAA business associate agreement or any terms within the HIPAA regulations, Versionista must take immediate action to remediate the situation.
 Continued violations may result in discontinuation of the business relationship.

 ## 8.6 Audit Log Security Controls and Backup